 Il Signôr Diu found in this verse translates as the Lord God.

 You have encountered the feminine singular cheste before, which you find again now at the beginning of this verse; it means this.
-E je cheste la storie means it is this the history; story (that is, this is the history; story).
+E je cheste la storie means it is this the history (that is, this is the history).